dthajal1/ingredients-detector/README.md

 * Feature to allow users to upload multiple ingredient images.
 * Integrate chatbot with the recipe generator so users can ask follow-up questions.
 * Fine-tune the model for better results (more accurate ingredients recognition).
+* generate recipe videos using Generative AI (if it is possible?)

 ## Contributing
 Contributions are welcome!
 Here's how you can get involved: